GiovanniSalvi/New_Library/README.md

 ## Deployment

-* Installing Heroku CLI

-* Create a Heroku Account
+### This App was deployed on Heroku server with the following steps:

+* Go to [Heroku](https://id.heroku.com/login) page where you can log in or sign up for the free account than complete password and email steps.

+* Once you have created an Heroku free account, click on 'Create a new app' button to create an App, then give a name to the app and select a region.

 ### In order to deploy the project, you need to perform some steps:

-    1. You need to create a heroku application which will provide a link to be accessed.
+    1. Open your IDE terminal, run heroku login and fill out required fields.

     2. Add heroku git repository replacing with the name of the app.

-    3. Edit config vars from  app’s Settings tab in the Heroku Dashboard such as:MONGO_DBNAME,MONGO_URI,SECRET_KEY.
+    3. Go back to Heroku dashboard click on  Settings tab, from here you can get the Heroku git URL.

+    4. Back to the IDE terminal run 'git add remote heroku'

+    5. Install Gunicorn using 'pip3 install gunicorn' command, which will be necessary as part of deployment.

-    4. Create a requirenments.txt file in order heroku can identify the project as a python project and insert in the root folder.
+    6. Create a requirenments.txt file 'pip3 freeze --local > requirements.txt', so that Heroku can identify the project as a python project and commit in your local git repository.

-    5. Create a procfile which contains  the name of the python file that runs your application and the name of the app.
+    7. Add a Procfile using 'echo web: gunicorn app:app > Procfile' command, which contains the name of the python file that runs your application and the name of the app.

-    6. Add and commit using git add. and git commit -m "message" commands.
+    8. Add and commit using 'git add' and 'git commit -m "message"' commands.

-    7. Finally push the app using git push command.
+    9. Finally push the app to Heroku using 'git push -u origin master' command.

+    10. Check if the application is running, clicking 'Open app' button top left of the page on your app Heroku dashboard.

+*   For any issues with the deployment you can check files and logs with following commands: heroku run bash -a app, heroku logs, heroku         logs --tail.
 ---

 ## Credits